iamwhil/graph19/README.md

 GraphQL 1.8 + and in parictular 1.9 does away with the old Types setup of the old 1.7 days.
 They were horrible and dark days.
 This app will utilize 1.9.3 so that we can define GraphQL class types with ruby syntax instead!
 So much better!

+## Postgres - the database!

+Lets use postgres.
+Because Heroku did!
+Hahaha oh me.
+Because its more stable than SQLite and we run it with relative ease on AWS RDS.

-## Engines
+## Engines / Components

+We're gonna call them components because a bunch of components will make up our application.

 ### Justification.

 Because if we're going to use engines instead of just micro-services and separate apps for everything - I should explain why.

 Pairin (www.pairin.com) does some fantastic things with engines.
 It builds multiple apps from 1 codebase.
 WHich keeps duplication of code to a bare minimum.
 Yay.
 The booter picks which components to load and builds apps based on the application environment.
 This means that we can have an application that serves up data to one set of users, and another application which allows for the altering of the data.
 Users on the read only version can try to post to the graph to edit data but the endpoint will not exist!
 Yay for security.
 There is no way around this, the end point simply does not exist to edit things in the app.